sofcosta/Computational-Evolution-of-Typographic-Compositions/README.md

 1. Download and Install Processing through the official website: [processing.org](https://processing.org/)
 2. Install Library dependencies
 3. Clone the repository or download ZIP
-4. Locate the program folder you want to open (Evolutionary or Editor)
+4. Locate the program folder you want to open (EvolutionaryTypeComp or Editor)
-5. Open the main `.pde` file of the program you want to use (Computational_Evolution_of_Typographic_Compositions.pde or Editor.pde)
+5. Open the main `.pde` file of the program you want to use (`EvolutionaryTypeComp.pde` or `Editor.pde`)
 6. Run the Sketch

 ## Using the system